• Skip to main content

 Application Procedures for Faculty

-Faculty seeking an Undergraduate Research Assistant for a research project should download and complete the application.
+Honors College faculty seeking an Undergraduate Research Assistant for a research project should download and complete the application.
 On the application, you will need to provide your project title, a brief description of the project, the type of research assistance needed, prospective research assistants (if known), and signature support of chair.
 Completed applications will need to be returned to the Dean's Office for final approval.
-First consideration will be given to faculty holding regular full-time appointments within the Honors College, but applications from any Baylor faculty member will be considered.

 Dr. Victor Hinojosa | Research Project Title: Romero and the New Migration | Hired: Elizabeth Lemann